 Fr.
 Ronald Barry became the pastor of St. Rose in 1975.
 During Fr.
 Barry's pastorate, even more ministries and programs were created for both the young and the old, and the Summer Family Festival also began.
 Fr.
 Barry improved the Religious Education Program, inaugurated the Peace and Justice program and brought in Sister Loyola Curtin to oversee the Parish Outreach program.
 Fr.
 Barry encouraged several men to enter the Permanent Diaconate program and eventually saw five deacons serving at St. Rose.
 Fr.
 Barry was also instrumental in the development of the Interfaith Clergy Council of the Greater Massapequas.

 Upon Fr.
 Barry's retirement in 1995, Monsignor Daniel Hurley became the pastor of St. Rose until 2008.
 Msgr.
 Hurley was succeeded by Rev. Kenneth M. Zach, who was officially installed as pastor on January 10, 2009, and served a 13 year term, ending in June 2021.
-Rev. Gerard Gentleman is the newly assigned pastor of St. Rose of Lima and we look forward to his official installation in the fall of 2021.
+Rev. Gerard Gentleman is the newly assigned pastor of St. Rose of Lima who was officially installed, as our 7th pastor, on October 3, 2021.